putridparrot/PutridParrot.UnitsApi/README.md

-# PutridParrot.UnitApi
+# PutridParrot.UnitsApi

+This is a WEB API version of the Nuget Package PutridParrot.Units

+## Reminder on how to set up on Azure via the Azure client

-az login
+* az login

-az acr build -t unitsapi:ver01 -r registryname .
+* az acr build -t unitsapi:ver01 -r registryname .

-az acr repository list --name registryname
+* az acr repository list --name registryname